What is Spectre security vulnerability?

 2. Remote Exploitation:

-- By iterating over a large dataset by using bitwise operations to set in-range values, and using out of bounds address for the final iteration, the branch predictor can be mistrained
+- By iterating over a large dataset by using bitwise operations to set in-range values, and using out of bounds addresses for the final iteration, the branch predictor can be mistrained

 - Timed-reads enable the script to read the location